-The trip odometer reset knob is located on the lower edge of instrument panel.
-On Series 40 it is just to right of steering column and on Series 50-70 it is just to left of steering column.
+The trip odometer reset knob is located on the lower edge of instrument panel just to right of steering column.
 A quick reset may be obtained by pushing knob up and turning it to the right.
 Turning the knob to the left resets one-tenth mile at a time.

-The speedometer head is driven by a flexible cable, inclosed on a casing, which is driven by worm gears in the transmission rear bearing retainer.
-See paragraph 4-24.
+The speedometer head is driven by a flexible cable, inclosed in a casing, which is driven by worm gears in the transmission rear bearing retainer.